 All benefits considered; protection is still the primary reason for getting a durable rod case for your ice fishing gear.

-Rods are usually damaged or destroyed en route, via car doors, a heavy ice boot, ramming into tight storage places, and any number of things we do in haste, or by accident.
+Rods are usually damaged or destroyed en route, via car doors, a heavy ice boot, ramming into tight storage places, and many things we do in haste.

 It’s been 40 years and I’ve only just learned the lesson.
 I’ve broken a handful of ice fishing rods, and most of these breakages would have been avoided if the rods had been in cases.